Devango-astro/BPASS-/README.md

 # BPASS Spectral Templates Preparation

-This repository provides scripts to process BPASS model output files (spectral and starmass .dat files) into a compressed `.npz` template suitable for scientific analysis.
+This repository provides scripts (by the name Template_creating.py) to process BPASS model output files (spectral and starmass .dat files) into a compressed `.npz` template suitable for scientific analysis.

 ## Workflow